 Zara now cares more about its suppliers with higher transparency and worker empowerment initiatives.
 But the brand still doesn't pay a living wage across its supply chain.

-The 2021 Fashion Transparency Index gave Zara a score of only 36% based on how much the group discloses about its social and environmental policies, practices, and impacts.
+The 2022 Fashion Transparency Index gave Zara a score of 43% based on how much the group discloses about its social and environmental policies, practices, and impacts.

 Zara manufactures its clothes in Turkey and many other East Asian countries where human rights and labor law violations still happen every day.